 Because of this, this is an important time to think about the characteristics you want them to have.
 This is the time you’ll want to think about the culture that will prevail.
 This culture needs to be reconciled with high achievements using limited resources at the end of the day.

 Entrepreneurship will require you to learn new skills regularly, particularly those related to free resources.
 With this, your business can turn a profit faster.
-As a result, when planning for a team, your plan should put you in a leading role form many of the needed skills.
+As a result, when planning for a team, your plan should put you in a leading role for many of the needed skills.

 The rest should be filled by the least number possible without compromising on quality.
-As long as no department and your clients are not suffering in any way, you don’t need more people, no matter how “nice” it would be to have them.
+As long as no department and your clients are suffering in any way, you don’t need more people, no matter how “nice” it would be to have them.

 Location and Facilities